Frequency Response

 Computes the frequency response of a signal injected at various nodes to compute transfer functions to multiple output nodes.
 Inputs and outputs should be electrical or mechanical nodes.
 It does this in an efficient way by using the same model and solving for multiple RHS input vectors.

 This action does not alter the model state.
 This action will ignore any currently definied signal generator elements in the model.
 Produces an output transfer matrix from each input node to some readout output.
 The shape of the output matrix is: [frequencies, inputs, outputs] To inject into optical nodes please see FrequencyResponse2 and FrequencyResponse3.
-To readout optical nodes please see FrequencyResponse3 and FrequencyResponse4.
+To read out optical nodes please see FrequencyResponse3 and FrequencyResponse4.

 Syntax:

-freqresp(f, inputs, outputs, open_loop=false, name='frequency_response')
+freqresp(f, inputs, outputs, name='frequency_response')

 Required: